LinkedPasts/linked-places-format/README.md

 ### LPIF Feature elements

+Feature elements are either ***required***, ***encouraged***, or ***optional***.
+Those that are encouraged will facilitate reconciliation and/or provide richer search results and record displays in both World-Historical Gazetteer and Peripleo.

 #### **`@context`**

 In JSON-LD, labels for object elements are aliases for terms formally defined in several linked ontologies.
-For LPIF, those mappings are defined in [this context document](http://linkedpasts.org/assets/lpif-context.jsonld).
+For LPIF, those mappings are defined in [this context document](http://linkedpasts.org/assets/lpif-context.jsonld). (***required***)

 e.g. `"@context": "http://linkedpasts.org/assets/lpif-context.jsonld"`

 #### **`@id`**

 A unique and permanent URI pointing to the contributor's published record of the place.
-Because not every project can readily stand up such resource landing pages, a "csv-to-published LPIF" tool will be developed soon.
+Because not every project can readily stand up such resource landing pages, a "csv-to-published LPIF" tool will be developed soon. (***required***)

 e.g. `"@id": "mygaz:places/p_12345"`

 #### **`properties{}`**

-The **properties** element is required by GeoJSON.
+A **properties** element holding at least one key:value pair is required by GeoJSON.
 LPIF requires **title** within the properties element, and encourages **ccode**.
-Properties are typically displayed in popup windows upon clicking markers in web maps.
+Properties are typically displayed in popup windows upon clicking markers in web maps. (***required***)

 e.g. ```"properties":{ "title": "Abingdon (UK)", "ccode": "GB"}```

 #### **`title`**

 A label for the record; usually a 'preferred' name from among the names associated with a place.
-The **title** is necessary for order records in some list displays; place records always include all available attested name variants and spellings.
+The **title** is necessary for order records in some list displays; place records always include all available attested name variants and spellings. (***required***)

 #### **`ccode`**

 A two-letter code ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) indicating a modern country that contains or overlaps the place.
-Invaluable for disambiguation against modern authority listings.
+Invaluable for disambiguation against modern authority listings. (***encouraged***)

 #### **`when{}`**